Guided Journal for Mental Health – How and Why to Try?

 Guided journals are helpful for people who aren’t sure how to start journaling or what exactly they would like to work on.
 Such journals offer thought-provoking prompts, questions, positive affirmations, and topics to journal about to guide the process and keep you inspired and motivated.

 There are a lot of different guided journals out there, so it’s important to pick one that suits you at this point in your life.
 Just choose the aspect of your life that you want to work on and try a journal that helps address that.
-For example, if you want to become more grateful, choose a gratitude journal.
-And if you want to introduce more kindness and self-compassion into your life, you may try a self-love journal.

 Is guided journaling effective?